-El Salvador judge gives new charges for El Mozote massacre
+El Salvador judge orders new charges for El Mozote massacre

 In mapping out the chain of military command and weighing the evidence, the court said it took into account opinions from military experts, historians and anthropologists.

-Judge Jorge Guzmán Urquilla ordered the investigation to reopen after El Salvador’s Supreme Court repealed the 1993 General Amnesty Law that prevented war crimes and crimes against humanity from being investigated.
+Judge Jorge Guzmán Urquilla ordered the investigation reopened after El Salvador’s Supreme Court repealed the 1993 General Amnesty Law that had prevented war crimes and crimes against humanity from being investigated.

 At the beginning of the trial, in early 2017, Guzmán Urquilla subpoenaed 18 former military members, including García and Flores Lima.
-Several others who have been implicated are already deceased.

-On Thursday, the judge told Col. Jesús Gabriel Contreras Alfaro, who was the head of operations for the armed forces in 1981, that evidence suggests the former military leader participated in the massacre.
+On Thursday, the judge told Col. Jesús Gabriel Contreras Alfaro, who was the head of operations for the armed forces in 1981, that evidence suggests he participated in the massacre.

+Contreras Alfaro defended himself, saying that the events in El Mozote did not take place in the framework of a “regular war.”

+David Morales, the one-time head of El Salvador’s human rights commission who now represents the victims, said he hasn’t heard the accused express any remorse, accountability or solidarity with the victims.

 Copyright © 2019 The Washington Times, LLC.